-It’s very easy to blame a lack of time as a key reason for not being able to read as much as one would want to – I’m certainly guilty of doing so when I find my reading flagging; but as a seasoned bookworm used to squeezing in pockets of reading whenever and wherever I can, I thought I’d I’d share my tips for anyone wanting to up their book game.
+It’s very easy to blame a lack of time as a key reason for not being able to read as much as one would want to – I’m certainly guilty of doing so when I find my reading flagging; but as a seasoned bookworm used to squeezing in pockets of reading whenever and wherever I can, I thought I’d I’d share my tips for anyone wanting to up their book game, from learning the art of multi tasking, to giving audiobooks with BookBeat a go.

 1. Get up earlier: Much has been made in recent months of the benefit of rising early.
 Indeed, scores of some of the most accomplished people – from Richard Branson to Anna Wintour, to best-selling novelist Kate Mosse (who begins her day at 4am when writing a book) – attribute their success to the habit of rising early.
 For me, the time I wake varies between 5.30 and 6, and the silence and serenity of the early morning affords me the perfect time to read.
 I love being the only person awake in a still and sleeping house and get a huge amount of satisfaction from making a cup of hot, strong tea and settling back into bed with a book for a solid hour or two of reading and escapism before the chaos of my daily commute to work.